kayusgold/laravel-cashfree-api/README.md

 ## Installation

-1. To use LoveyCom CashFree package, require it in your project using composer:
+1. To use LoveyCom CashFree package, add it to your project using composer:
 ```
-composer require loveycom\cashfree
+composer require loveycom/cashfree
 ```

 2. Open